 Mentally put a check mark next to the sentences below that describe your teen today, then add up the number of check marks to score the results.

-❏ EXPLOSIVE: Your teen refuses to abide by anything you say or request, and his or her resulting behaviors or explosive nature put you, him/her, or your family in high danger or risk, leading to constant fear or stress in the home.
+- EXPLOSIVE: Your teen refuses to abide by anything you say or request, and his or her resulting behaviors or explosive nature put you, him/her, or your family in high danger or risk, leading to constant fear or stress in the home.
 It is as if you are walking on pins and needles when your teen is home.

-❏ CHANGED BEHAVIOR: Your teen is displaying behavior that is a marked change from what has been normal for the child in the past such as: sleeping too little or too long, forgetfulness (actual or convenient), excessive lack of motivation, aggression, sadness, anxiety, severe mood swings, falling grades, missed school, hating what they once loved or loving what they once hated, or spending most of their time alone.
+- CHANGED BEHAVIOR: Your teen is displaying behavior that is a marked change from what has been normal for the child in the past such as: sleeping too little or too long, forgetfulness (actual or convenient), excessive lack of motivation, aggression, sadness, anxiety, severe mood swings, falling grades, missed school, hating what they once loved or loving what they once hated, or spending most of their time alone.

-❏ DEFIANT: There is a blatant ignorance or profound disrespect toward the boundaries, belief system or rules of the home.
+- DEFIANT: There is a blatant ignorance or profound disrespect toward the boundaries, belief system, or rules of the home.
 This can be shown in passive aggressiveness or in open defiance that is unusually excessive for your teen.

-❏ DISRESPECTFUL: Treatment by your teen of people, pets or his or your belongings is disrespectful, threatening or out of control.
+- DISRESPECTFUL: Treatment by your teen of people, pets, or his or your belongings is disrespectful, threatening, or out of control.
 Valued items or money in the home are damaged or missing without explanation.

-If your teen exhibits 5 or more of these signs, it is likely that they should be placed in a therapeutic boarding school that can expertly deal with their issues while also preparing them for adulthood.
-Once your teen is 18, he or she will be out of your control, so get help for them while you can.
+- BAD INFLUENCERS: You cannot keep your teen away from new friends who are themselves getting into trouble and obviously leading a lifestyle counter to your beliefs.
+Your teen is mimicking their look, the way they talk, and the destructive behaviors and attitudes.
+If your teen exhibits 5 or more of these signs, they should likely be placed in a therapeutic boarding school that can expertly deal with their issues while preparing them for adulthood.
+Once your teen is 18, they will be out of your control, so get help for them while you can.

 Contrast the above list with what should be considered normal teenage behavior and attitudes:

-- • The teen cooperates with and cares for others
+- The teen cooperates with and cares for others

-- • He/She thinks realistically about their need for family and other people
+- He/She thinks realistically about their need for family and other people

-- • They are willing to do what it takes to accomplish positive life goals and prepare for the future
+- They are willing to do what it takes to accomplish positive life goals and prepare for the future

-- • They bases their actions and behavior on convictions and beliefs rather than feelings and what their peers think
+- They bases their actions and behavior on convictions and beliefs rather than feelings and what their peers think

-- • They take care of their own personal needs without imposing on others or expecting others to serve them
+- They take care of their own personal needs without imposing on others or expecting others to serve them

-- • They treats people, pets and things with respect
+- They treats people, pets and things with respect

-- • They have feelings of purpose and an excitement for the future
+- They have feelings of purpose and an excitement for the future

-- • They maintains relationships with family and positive friends, even in difficult times
+- They maintains relationships with family and positive friends, even in difficult times

-- • They define who they are without giving in to what their peers or the culture thinks they should be.
+- They define who they are without giving in to what their peers or the culture thinks they should be.